erSubhashThapa/100daysofcode/r2-log.md

   The number of equations corresponds to the number of nutrients I'm tracking(fat, carbs, protein, etc) and the number of variables corresponds to the number of ingredients(brocolli, beef, whatever you like).
 Obviously, we're not going to limit the number of ingredients just because we only want to track 3 nutrients.

   The fact that the site can't calculate this makes me wonder if it's really complicated to solve what I'm trying to solve.
 Otherwise, they'd probably program it to work.
+I'm guessing we can't follow the steps thay take.

   ## Back To Asking For Help